Bosh0113/LakeShed/README.md

-# A web-based tool for watershed delineation considering lakes and reservoirs
+# LakeShed: a web-based tool for watershed delineation considering lakes and reservoirs
 ## Introduce
 This is an web-based tool for watershed delineation considering lakes and reservoirs.
 The delineation results provide five types of spatial units: lakes, rivers, river sub-basins, lake hillslopes, and unchanneled flow paths.